Tristan816la/Neural-Style-Transfer-Stylistic-UCLA/README.md

 For optimizing the model, I used the adam optimizer.
 Adam optimizer stands for adaptive moment estimation, and it is a decent optimizer for doing image processing, image classification, and of course, neural style transfer.

+You could also tune learning rate for adam optimizer, but for this model, I think changing the epochs and step_per_epoch could achieve a better effect.

 ## 3. Process the images
 There is no need to pre-process the image, as I included the load_img function that could help with resizing and transferring the image into a tensor.
 However, it is recommended for users to deal with the noisy part of the images (e.g. a dark tree in a really bright garden) so that neural style transfer would achieve a better effect.